twyle/youtube-video-stats/README.md

 ## Application Overview

 This an API that provides data on the videos posted by Kenyan Social media influencers on YouTube.
-This includes all the videos posted in their respective youtube channels and includes stats such as date posted, number of views, likes, comments as well as the video comments.
+This includes all the videos posted in their respective youtube channels and includes stats such as date posted, number of views, likes, comments as well as the video comments

 <img src="assets/images/video-stats.png" class="img-responsive" alt="">